Item 33: Consider making library code no_std compatible

 v.push(4);

-2: Prior to Rust 2018, extern crate declarations were used to pull in dependencies.
-This is now entirely handled by Cargo.toml, but the extern crate mechanism is still used to pull in those parts of the Rust standard library that are optional in no_std environments.
+Prior to Rust 2018, extern crate declarations were used to pull in dependencies.
+This is now entirely handled by Cargo.toml, but the extern crate mechanism is still used to pull in those parts of the Rust standard library (the sysroot crates) that are optional in no_std environments.

-3: It's also possible to add the std::nothrow overload to calls to new and check for nullptr return values; however, there are still container methods like vector<T>::push_back that allocate under the covers, and which can therefore only signal allocation failure via an exception.
+It's also possible to add the std::nothrow overload to calls to new and check for nullptr return values.
+However, there are still container methods like vector<T>::push_back that allocate under the covers and that can therefore signal allocation failure only via an exception.